ietf-wg-asdf/SDF/sdf.md

 {{information-block}} for details of the `feature` quality that can be used for such indications.
-Base SDF does not define a "version" concept for the SDF specification itself (as opposed to SDF documents); however there may be occasional historical notes about the earlier development drafts (1.0 etc.) that led to the present specification of base SDF.
+Base SDF does not define a "version" concept for the SDF specification itself (as opposed to SDF documents).

 ## Terminology and Conventions